briandconnelly/nicheconstruct/paper/04_discussion.md

 In natural settings, however, the timescales at which environments are modified and reproduction are likely to be decoupled.
 For example, a multitude of factors including protein durability [@brown2007durability; @kummerli2010molecular], diffusion [@driscoll2010theory; @allison2005cheaters], and resource availability [@zhang2013exploring; @ghoul2014experimental] influence both the rate and the degree to which public goods alter the environment.
 These factors are likely to influence evolutionary trajectories [@laland1996evolutionary].
 @lehmann2007evolution demonstrated that a cooperative, niche constructing behavior can be favored when it only affected selection for future generations, thus reducing the potential for competition among contemporary kin.
 The evolutionary inertia that this creates, however, may ultimately work against cooperators.
 When public good accumulates in the environment, cooperators must reduce their investment in production to remain competitive [@kummerli2010molecular; @dumas2012cost].
-Cooperation that occurs facultatively, perhaps by sensing the abiotic [@koestler2014bile; @bernier2011modulation] or biotic environment [@darch2012density; @brown2001cooperation], are likely to be favored in these fluctuating environments.
+Cooperation that occurs facultatively, perhaps by sensing the abiotic [@koestler2014bile; @bernier2011modulation] or biotic environment [@darch2012density; @brown2001cooperation], are likely to be favored in these environments.

 In many instances of cooperation, the environment is itself a biological entity, which can produce additional evolutionary feedbacks.
 As the host population changes, so too will selection on their symbiont populations.